 Failure to renew professional membership in the Logistics Institute will result in loss of professional status: you will no longer be able to use the P.Log. designation.
 As stipulated by the Canada Not-for-Profit Corporations Act, and included as ‘Section 14: Membership Dues’ in the new By-law of the Canadian Professional Logistics Institute, “Members shall be notified in writing of the membership dues at any time payable by them and, if any are not paid within one (1) calendar month of the membership renewal date the members in default shall automatically cease to be members of the Corporation.”

-Using the secured e-commerce feature in the Hub, you can renew your membership online.
-Upon approval of payment, a receipt will be issued immediately, and can be printed for your records.
+Using the secured e-commerce feature, you can renew your P.Log membership online.
+Upon approval of payment, a receipt will be issued and sent by email.